MicrochipTech/PIC32MZW1_Workshop/04_demo/README.md

 **Add your own sensor**

-Good practice to use MHC to change any configuration settings of components or services.
+Good practice to use MCC to change any configuration settings of components or services.
 <br>

 For the purpose of this demo, let's hack the demo by adding the Light Sensor from [IO1 Xplained Pro Extension Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/ATIO1-XPRO) and connect this board to Xpro header (J203) of the WFI32 Curiosity Board.